 Lotta lives with her mum, dad, big brother and big sister in a yellow house on Troublemaker Street.
 Mrs Berg lives in the house next door, which is lucky for Lotta, because she is a very stubborn and determined child.
 So stubborn that she sometimes has to leave home to go to Mrs Berg.
 But she usually moves back home again when her dad comes and tells her that her mum is sad and the they are having spaghetti and meatballs for dinner.

 Well, it was really Grandma’s house, of course, Brenda was left here with her grandmother in a basket when she was three months old because no one else wanted to take care of her.
 They live in the cutest little house you can imagine, by a slightly hilly cobbled street in the poorest part of the town.
 It was Grandma who decided that Brenda should be called Brenda Brave.
 She could see straight away that Brenda would be a brave little girl, so she might as well be called Brenda Brave from the start.

 Here you can challenge each other’s courage and balance on our don’t-touch-the-ground course, or build an obstacle course and compete on hobbyhorses.
 The green areas offer different types of play for all ages, including water play, rocking horses, stilts and a maze for those who like a challenge.

-Large assortment of cakes and snacks as well as freshly brewed coffee in a playful and lovely environment for both young and old.
 Inside the barn there is a slide, junk attic, secret passages and old farm objects.
 Here you can play shop, look after the wooden animals or explore the attic.
 There is also a well where you can get water for the wooden pigs and a small field on which you can plough and harrow together.

 Here you can play with water in all its forms, climb on wheels, roofs and scramble nets or go down the slide.
 The Mill is a place for imaginative play as well as relaxation.